SharePoint/sp-dev-docs/docs/general-development/building-search-queries-in-sharepoint.md

 ---
-title: Building search queries in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: c4372fcc-4574-4c81-a345-a1bb282ca8f7
+title: Building search queries in SharePoint ms.prod: SHAREPOINT ms.assetid: c4372fcc-4574-4c81-a345-a1bb282ca8f7
 ---

-# Building search queries in SharePoint 2013
+# Building search queries in SharePoint
-Learn about the search syntax supported in SharePoint Server 2013 for building query rules and search queries.
+Learn about the search syntax supported in SharePoint for building query rules and search queries.
-## Supported search syntax in SharePoint Server 2013 for building search queries
+## Supported search syntax in SharePoint for building search queries
 <a name="SP15Buildquery_support"> </a>

-SharePoint Server 2013 search supports Keyword Query Language (KQL) and FAST Query Language (FQL) search syntax for building search queries.
+SharePoint search supports Keyword Query Language (KQL) and FAST Query Language (FQL) search syntax for building search queries.